saramoira/deep_learning/README.md

 Saramoira Shields

 ## Abstract
 I built and tuned two CNN multi-label image classifiers (trained on different datasets) to compare their performance at identifying windspeed category and storm structure type for tropical cyclones in the Eastern Pacific and Atlantic.
+I then compared the use of binary cross-entropy vs. soft F1 score as a metric.

 ## Design

-I downloaded two two different image datasets for comparison: [GOES 4km Remapped Color Enhanced Infrared Imagery](), and [GOES 2km Relative IR Imagery with BD Enhancement Curve]().
+I downloaded two different image datasets for comparison: [GOES 4km Remapped Color Enhanced Infrared Imagery](), and [GOES 2km Relative IR Imagery with BD Enhancement Curve]().
 The 4km dataset uses an earth-fixed coordinate system, and the 2km dataset uses a storm-fixed coordinate system:

 <table>
   <tr>